itsjennaz/cs386-group1/deliverables/D1-Inception.md

 ## 3. Interviews Summary
 **Interview 1:**
 * Interviewer: Colin Wood
-* Interviewee: Colin's coworker
+* Interviewee: Briana Coyne
 * Date: Friday, July 9
 * Customer segment:
    * Somewhat fitting
    * Shops online but does purchase things that are frequently out of stock
 * Key insights from interview:
-   * Unfortunately this person has never or at least could not remember the last time they wanted an out of stock item online so badly that they would have used something similiar to this product.
-(They do remember not being able to find toilet paper during the first months of covid though. :-) )
+   * Unfortunately this person could not remember the last time they cared about an out of stock item enough to have wished they had this product.
 * Representative quotes:
    * "I could see this being useful, but I couldn't tell you the next time I would need it."
 * Assessment: Don't care

 **Interview 2:**
 * Interviewer: Colin Wood
-* Interviewee: Colin's friend
+* Interviewee: Benjamin Russakoff
 * Date: Sunday, July 11
 * Customer segment:
    * Very fitting
    * Often shops online for items that come in and out of stock
 * Key insights from interview:
-   * The idea of missing the purchasing window
-   * A lot of items that are in high demand will sell out quickly once they come back into stock
-   * Even if a person checks for something every evening, that something may have come into stock and sold out again already
+   * The idea of missing the purchasing window: a lot of items that are in high demand will sell out quickly once they come back into stock; even if a person checks for something every evening, the item may have come into stock and sold out again already, without the person knowing.
-   * This product solves that.
 * Assesment: Between must have and nice to have

 **Interview 3:**